ordinaryDamian/UdOS/README.md

 ./plymouth.sh
 ```

-## During-Instalation
+## During-installation
-you will be asked to write certain package names, link for reference
+ou will be asked to provide certain package names.
+Refer to the following links for more information

 https://github.com/adi1090x/plymouth-themes \
 https://github.com/VandalByte/dedsec-grub2-theme